Who We Are

 Coordinator of the TB/HIV and Community Engagement Unit and Team Leader for the Research for TB Elimination team at the WHO Global Tuberculosis Programme

-SMART4TB is made possible by the generous support of the American people through the United States Agency for International Development (USAID) and is implemented under cooperative agreement number 7200AA20CA00005.
+SMART4TB is made possible by the generous support of the American people and is implemented under cooperative agreement number 7200AA20CA00005.
 The consortium is managed by prime recipient, Johns Hopkins University.